newrelic-experimental/tsm-enablement-workshops/otel-astro-demo/instructions_selfhost.md

 ## Environment Setup (Ubuntu)

-The following is a useful user data script for an ec2 Ubunutu launch template.
+The following is a useful user data script for an ec2 Ubuntu launch template.
 You could also run these (as root) in your VM directly.
+This expectsthe user to be called "ubuntu", adjust accordingly for your own environment.

 ```
 # Uncomment the line below if running in ec2 user data.
 This pipes the user data script to the file /var/log/user-data.log
 # exec > >(tee /var/log/user-data.log|logger -t user-data -s 2>/dev/console) 2>&1

+NON_ROOT_USER="ubuntu"

 # ----> Install docker (https://docs.docker.com/engine/install/ubuntu/)

 # Setup permissions for docker to be accessed by "ubuntu" user
 sudo groupadd docker
-sudo usermod -aG docker ubuntu
+sudo usermod -aG docker $NON_ROOT_USER

 # Add Docker's official GPG key:
 sudo apt-get update